 A book publisher has a lot of responsibilities.
 As a publisher, you get to decide which books to publish each year.
 A publishing company gets many submissions each year, and can only accept a select few books to be printed.
 Publishers need to select which books will help increase profits for their company.
 They will also be responsible for marketing and sales of the books that are published each year.

-Book Publishers must possess the following qualities and skills:
+Book Publishers should possess the following qualities and skills:

 Book Publisher Work Environment